 When are Assessment Centres?

-Assessment Centres will be held throughout May 2016.
+Assessment Centres will be held -May and June 2017.
 They will be held in Sydney, Canberra and Melbourne.

 When will I know if I've been successful in progressing to the next step?

 Applications close at 11:59pm AEST Monday, 17 April 2017.
 Shortlisting will commence on Tuesday, 18 April 2017 and we aim to notify candidates who are successful in progressing to Assessment Centres from late April 2017.